Fela Kuti: 1980s and beyond

+French Filmmaker Jean Jacques Flori came to Lagos early 1982 to direct the now classic film "Music is a Weapon".
+The filmed was broadcast first on Antenne 2 (french TV in 1982).
+The film producer Stephane Tchalgaldjieff didn't like the film and decided to re edit it for an international release.
+"V.I.P.
+(Vagabonds in Power)" and "Authority Stealing" were released in 1980, with the former being a live performance done in Berlin, West Germany.

 In 1983, Kuti nominated himself for president in Nigeria's first elections in decades, but his candidature was refused.
 At this time, Kuti created a new band, Egypt 80, which reflected the view that Egyptian civilization, knowledge, philosophy, mathematics, and religious systems are African and must be claimed as such.
 Kuti stated in an interview: "Stressing the point that I have to make Africans aware of the fact that Egyptian civilization belongs to the African.
 So that was the reason why I changed the name of my band to Egypt 80."
 Kuti continued to record albums and tour the country.
 He further infuriated the political establishment by implicating ITT Corporation's vice-president, Moshood Abiola, and Obasanjo in the popular 25-minute political screed entitled "I.T.T.
 (International Thief-Thief)".

 In 1984, Muhammadu Buhari's government, of which Kuti was a vocal opponent, jailed him on a charge of currency smuggling.
 Amnesty International and others denounced the charges as politically motivated.
 Amnesty designated him a prisoner of conscience, and other human rights groups also took up his case.
 After 20 months, General Ibrahim Babangida released him from prison.
 On his release, Kuti divorced his 12 remaining wives, citing "marriage brings jealousy and selfishness" since his wives would regularly compete for superiority.

 Kuti continued to release albums with Egypt 80 and toured in the United States and Europe while continuing to be politically active.
 In 1986, he performed in Giants Stadium in New Jersey as part of Amnesty International's A Conspiracy of Hope concert along with Bono, Carlos Santana, and the Neville Brothers.
 In 1989, Kuti and Egypt 80 released the anti-apartheid album Beasts of No Nation that depicted U.S. President Ronald Reagan, UK Prime Minister Margaret Thatcher, and South African State President Pieter Willem Botha on its cover.
 The title of the composition evolved out of a statement by Botha: "This uprising [against the apartheid system] will bring out the beast in us."

 Kuti's album output slowed in the 1990s, and eventually, he ceased releasing albums altogether.
 On 21 January 1993, he and four members of Africa 70 were arrested and were later charged on 25 January for the murder of an electrician.
 Rumours also speculated that he was suffering from an illness for which he was refusing treatment.
 However, there had been no confirmed statement from Kuti about this speculation.